Introduction

 - for all fixtures, fittings and appliances provided by the landlord, to keep these in clean, safe and good working order

-- keeping all means of escape in case of a fire free from any obstructions and that all equipment provided to warn and detect of a fire, which includes smoke alarms and heat detectors, or to allow safe egress in the event of a fire is maintained in full working order
+- keeping all means of escape in case of a fire free from any obstructions, and that all equipment provided to warn of and detect a fire, or to allow safe egress in the event of a fire, is maintained in full working order.
+This includes smoke alarms and heat detectors

 - ensure the water supply and drainage is all kept in a good, clean working order